jv813yh/example_tcp_Salt_app_packet/README.md

 The program can be compiled using a makefile and they are added .bat files for easy launch for Windows of server and client applications.
-The server uses the loopback address and listens on port 8080 (The values can change, they are given from the command line when calling both source codes).
+The server listens on port 8080 (macro PORT).
+The client enters this information when calling the application (client IP PORT).

 Provides a toupper () function that converts lowercase letters received by clients for large characters and sending to their clients, where the client receives lists of data